netresearch/postdirekt-autocomplete-monorepo/packages/autocomplete-library/README.md

 The library also supports the following optional parameters:
 - `renderSuggestions` - boolean, default `true`.
 If `false`, the library will not render suggestions by itself.
 You can implement your own suggestion rendering by listening to the `'autocomplete:suggestions-retrieve'` event on the document.
+- `'autocomplete:suggestions-retrieve'` event will contain the suggestions and a pointer to the source element.